cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-installation.rst

 As this is a threaded service, prefork at least 1 so that the database synchronizes at startup.
-Otherwise, the service will not start running until after recieving a mupdate client connection to the slave (which is not a recommended configuration at this point).
+Otherwise, the service will not start running until after receiving a mupdate client connection to the slave (which is not a recommended configuration at this point).

 The front end SERVICES section should now look like this::